 The Toronto Police Services Board has developed a policy on complaints that requires all complaints about Board members to be reviewed by the Board in a prescribed manner.

-Complaints should be in writing, signed by the complainant and be sent to Alok Mukherjee, Chair, Toronto Police Services Board, 40 College Street, Toronto, M5G 2J3.
+Complaints should be in writing, signed by the complainant and be sent to the Chair, Jim Hart, Toronto Police Services Board, 40 College Street, Toronto, M5G 2J3.

 What exactly does the Board do?